dyno-might/dyno-might.github.io/_posts/2024-11-21-more-chess.md

 This is wrong.
 LLMs can definitely play chess, and we need to make peace with this.

 For one, `gpt-3.5-turbo-instruct` rarely suggests illegal moves, even in the late game.
 This requires "understanding" chess.
 If this doesn't convince you, I encourage you to write a program that can take strings like `1. e4 d5 2. exd5 Qxd5 3.
-Nc3` and then say is the last move was legal.
+Nc3` and then say if the last move was legal.

 And I defy you to maintain that LLMs can't play chess after looking at some actual games.
 Here are ten: [1](https://lichess.org/iwi02kUm) [2](https://lichess.org/bfaDMlVm) [3](https://lichess.org/lNE5mKPO) [4](https://lichess.org/C3xV1uAz) [5](https://lichess.org/YpzT2KQS) [6](https://lichess.org/dy9m2DsU) [7](https://lichess.org/4YDx633U) [8](https://lichess.org/ZM9ZbDfo) [9](https://lichess.org/59cTZSjs) [10](https://lichess.org/DmeQQx7Y).
 It plays pretty well even in completely new board states that have never existed in any game before in history.